 PIP Applications look simple, but check the wrong box and your case can be sidelined.
 Lawmakers passed PIP attempting to simplify things after a car accident, but PIP actually complicated things as described in this link.
 It is highly recommended that you retain an attorney.

-8. What to do if Other Car is Uninsured
+8. What to do After an Accident if Other Car is Uninsured

 Despite mandatory auto insurance laws in Massachusetts and elsewhere, it’s estimated that 29 million uninsured cars travel the roads nationwide.
 Despite compulsory car insurance laws the Insurance Research Council reports over 12% of all vehicles do not carry insurance.